 Davis sighed.
 "Yolei, wait," he tried.

 "Get lost!" she huffed weakly, grabbing her second pillow and chucking it at him.
 It landed on the foot of her bed, nowhere near him.
-She angrily pulled the blanket over her head with a snarl.
+She angrily pulled the blanket over her head.

 "Are you kidding?!
 I wanna see the fireworks!"
 Chizuru objected.
 Mantarou grabbed her arm and led her out, closing the door behind.